userbradley/actions-fly/README.md

-# Fly Build and Deploy actions
+# GitHub Action: Fly Build and Deploy

-Simple action to Build and deploy a Docker file on Fly, using the GitHub actions runner Docker engine.
+Builds a docker image and deploys it on fly

 ## Quickstart